insanity54/cucina_vegana/README.md

 This Mod adds some new Plants for vegan cooking in Minetest.
 It supports farming and farming_redo from TenPlus.
+If installed alongside farming_redo, the following must be set in minetest.conf for plants to sprout

+`cucina_vegana.plant_settings.germ_launch = 1`

 ## Soy
 ![Screenshot 1](textures/cucina_vegana_soy_screenshot.jpg)